PM-Notes/Prince2/README.md

   - Review stage status
   - Report Highlights
 - Issues (revewing and triggering new WP's if appropriate)
   - Capture and examine issues and risks
   - Escalate issues and risks
-  - Take corrective actions
+  - Take corrective actions (any action taken to maintain the project schedule, e.g modifyig an existing WP or creating a new one)

+> Issues that can be managed infomrally should be noted in the Daily Log, otherwise they should be entered into the Issue register and analysed further.

+> Risks go into the Risk Register, if the issue or risk cannot be resolved within tolerance, escalate to the Project Board via an Exception Report using the "Escalate issues and risks" CS activity.

 ### CS Process Objectives (5)
 1. The attention is focused on delivering the products